I’ve been conducting a crazy money experiment in my business these last few months.

 I let the marketing automation I’ve put in place over the last few years just do its thing.
 Four times a month, I showed up for Q&A calls, because that’s the commitment I have to my Soul Realignment® community.
 And that was about it as far as “work” goes.

 The results were astounding.
 Revenue is up by 108% over last year.
-After “working” for the last two years to consistently generate six figures in sales a month, apparently the real secret to reaching this goal was to sit on the couch a lot.
+After “working” for the last two years to consistently generate revenue every month, apparently the real secret to reaching this goal was to sit on the couch a lot.
 In fact, the month in which I “worked” the most because I was teaching a live class was also my lowest revenue-producing month of the year.

 Naturally, these results got me thinking a great deal about work and money, and whether these two are actually related in the way we’ve all been conditioned to believe.

 The Truth is that we live in an unprecedented time on our planet where we, as individuals, are completely at choice over our financial reality.
 As individuals, we have the ability to reach millions of people.
-The Internet has lowered the bar to entry into the entrepreneurial game so that practically anyone can play.
-We can outsource and delegate to team members all over the world.
-We have incredibly sophisticated tools that allow us to automate much of our business.
+The Internet allows us to be location-independent.

 Here’s what we MUST remember …